coli-saar/am-parser/README.md

 * `-T` the type of graph bank you want to parse for, options are DM, PAS, PSD, EDS or AMR.
 * `-o` the desired output folder (this will contain the final parsing output, but also several intermediary files)

-For example, say you want to do DM parsing and `INPUT` is the path to your sdp file, then
+For example, say you want to do DM parsing and make predictions for the sentences in `example/input.txt`, then
 ```
 bash scripts/predict_from_raw_text.sh -i example/input.txt -T DM -o example/
 ```